In Iguana class, we believe that if you work as a team, are kind and trustworthy, wonderful things will happen.

 Mr Bagge - ICT

-P.E.: Games time is Thursday afternoon (with R & R) and indoor PE is on a Monday afternoon.
-The children in Year 4 will also receive swimming lessons later in the year.
-Please ensure that all PE kits are in school at all times as the timetable may change.
+P.E.: R & R) is on a Monday afternoon and indoor PE will vary depending on the timetable.
+Therefore please ensure that all PE kits are in school at all times.

-The class teachers are on duty from 8.45am on the meadow playground, where you are more than welcome to discuss any issues.
-However, if there is any aspect of your child's school experience that you would like to discuss in private, please call the school office to arrange a meeting.
+The class teachers are on duty from 8.45am on the church playground.
+However, if there is any aspect of your child's school experience that you would like to discuss in private, please email or call the school office to discuss further.

 What a Wonderful World!